hazelgrove/livelits-paper/pldi21/artifact/README.txt

     - Livelit abbreviations, e.g. "let $percent = ..." in this example,
       are constructed by typing "abbrev " rather than "let " due to limitations in the underlying editor (which are being fixed as part of a separate research project.)
+Typing "let $" will cause a fatal error (this is a bug).

     - The livelit must influence the result of the program in order for closures to be collected, which in turn is necessary for the live